Online Safety

 Guides to keeping children safe online:

-How to set up filters on our home internet to help prevent age inapropriate content being accessed on devices in your home.
+How to set up filters on our home internet to help prevent age inappropriate content being accessed on devices in your home.
 Safer Internet: Set filters on home devices or LGfL: Filtering at Home

 CEOP Report